-Our Denver, CO, orthodontist understands that investing in your smile through Invisalign can come with many questions.
+Our orthodontist understands that investing in your smile through Invisalign can come with many questions.
 Read on for 5-star answers that will help you become more familiar with Invisalign treatment.
-Our Denver orthodontic office invites you to schedule a consultation if you’d like to find out if your smile qualifies as a candidate for Invisalign!
+Our Greenwood Village orthodontic office invites you to schedule an orthodontic consultation if you’d like to find out if your smile qualifies as a candidate for Invisalign!

 Q: What is Invisalign?

 A: Invisalign is a virtually invisible alternative to braces.
 Thermoplastic aligners are designed to fit the specifications of your smile.
 Your orthodontist will take impressions of your bite, and these measurements will be used to make your Invisalign trays.
 These clear trays will gradually move your teeth into the desired position.
 Your trays will typically change every two weeks.

 A: The consistent pressure that Invisalign trays provide promote sustained movement of your teeth.
 Sometimes, enamel-colored ceramic “buttons” are glued to a few teeth to allow the aligners to properly grip and move your teeth.
 These buttons, like the aligners, are very subtle.

 A: Treatment length will vary based on the needs of your unique smile.
 Our top-rated orthodontist will provide an estimate as to how long your specific treatment will take.
 To ensure that your smile stays on track with the projected time, our orthodontist recommends wearing your aligners at least 22 hours a day.

 A: Yes!
 A great perk of Invisalign is your ability to take the trays out when you eat or for any other occasional reason you may need to do so.
 Brush and rinse both your teeth and the Invisalign trays after each meal.
 Reapply the clean aligners, and your treatment resumes!